NOOBDY/sdl2/README.md

 Note that this step needs to download files from GitHub and compile them from source so this process can take quite awhile.

-## Executing
+## Sample Framework

-There are 4 executables:

-* `SDL2Test`: A simple SDL test to create a blank window.
-* `SDL2ImageTest`: Read an image from a hard-coded path.
-* `SDL2TTFTest`: Render TTF fonts from a hard-coded path.
-* `SDL2OpenGLTest`: Render a triangle with basic OpenGL 4.1 code.

-For the hard-coded relative paths to work, the program has to be run in `build/`
+A simple framework with basic logic flow

+The binary can be found in `build/SDL2FrameworkTest` after building with CMake.